Once you have development consent for building work, you will need to obtain a Construction Certificate.

 Generally, you should lodge your construction certificate after you have received Development Consent.
 However, if your proposal is relatively simple, it is possible to lodge the application at the same time as your Development Application.

-Council has produced a single application form that combines the Development Application, Construction Certificate Application and Appointment of a Principal Certifying Authority for these minor types of applications.
+City of Newcastle has produced a single application form that combines the Development Application, Construction Certificate Application and Appointment of a Principal Certifier for these minor types of applications.

 All forms are available on our DA forms page.